mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 - Your invisibility is not actually visual; your power works by effectively writing yourself out of the minds of those around you.
 Unfortunately, you still have a [Completely Visible Reflection].
 - Your power is a reflection of your personality: you were always a meek, background sort of person, even before you learned to fade from view.
 You are [Easily Forgotten], even by your companions.
-- Unfortunately, your invisibility is only skin deep, it [Doesn’t Work on Clothes].
+- Unfortunately, your invisibility is only skin deep, it [Doesn't Work on Clothes].

 ### Collateral Damage Effects

 **Hyper-Visibility:** You can apply your power in reverse, turning the world dim and making you the most visible thing around for several minutes.
 During this time you are extremely noticeable; anyone in your zone or an adjacent zone must overcome a Great (+4) obstacle with [[Investigate]] to see anything other than you.

-**Perfect Evasion:** If you are in a conflict, you can duck briefly out of sight and turn invisible to evade everyone’s notice.
+**Perfect Evasion:** If you are in a conflict, you can duck briefly out of sight and turn invisible to evade everyone's notice.
 On any subsequent turn of yours, you can appear in any zone.
 Furthermore, if you attack a target in your zone on the turn you reappear, you gain +4 to that attack.
 Alternately, you can just leave the conflict.
 Unfortunately, your sudden disappearance will make your enemies more paranoid, which may encourage them to call in reinforcements.

 Item Summoning

 You always have what you need close at hand.

 **Basic Item Summoning:** You can create simple items, such as hand tools or weapons, just by willing them into existence.
 If you want something with no moving parts that you can hold in one hand, roll [[Will]] against Average (+1) opposition; larger or more complex items will increase that opposition.
-While the item you summon can have multiple parts—for instance, a sack of marbles—you can’t summon electronic gadgets, explosives, or items that require precise manufacturing, like firearms.
-You may only summon one item at a time, but you can summon as often as you’d like.
+While the item you summon can have multiple parts—for instance, a sack of marbles—you can't summon electronic gadgets, explosives, or items that require precise manufacturing, like firearms.
+You may only summon one item at a time, but you can summon as often as you'd like.
 Increase the opposition by +2 for every other item summoned by you in the scene.
-You can cause summoned objects to dissipate at will, but they’ll disappear on their own after a few minutes or the end of the scene, whichever comes first.
+You can cause summoned objects to dissipate at will, but they'll disappear on their own after a few minutes or the end of the scene, whichever comes first.

 ### Enhancements